MonaLisaLab/live-local-server-php-enabled/README.md

 There are several ways to start or stop the server:

 1.  **From the Status Bar:**
-    *   Click the `$(play) Start PHP Server` button in the status bar at the bottom-right of your VSCode window.
+    *   Click the `▶︎ Start PHP Server` button in the status bar at the bottom-right of your VSCode window.
-    *   When the server is running, the button will change to `$(debug-stop) Stop PHP Server`.
+    *   When the server is running, the button will change to `⏹ Stop PHP Server`.
 Click it again to stop the server.

 2.  **From the Command Palette:**
     *   Open the Command Palette (`Cmd+Shift+P` on macOS, `Ctrl+Shift+P` on Windows/Linux).